After a summer when enrollment numbers were down significantly, fall enrollment numbers for Pratt Community College are looking up.

 The National Automotive Technical Foundation recognized the excellence of the program.
 This recognition and recertification affirms the quality of the master technician instructors and that the facilities and equipment are up to date for industry standards.

-Page 2 of 2 - In other Board matters:
+In other Board matters:

 • Board member Michele Hamm became the new Trustee Chair and member Mike Koler became the Trustee Vice Chair.